dave2k77/fractional-calculus-library/docs/testing_status.rst

 **Test Coverage**: 90%
 **Total Lines of Code**: ~45,000 lines
 **Total Test Files**: 35+ test files
-**Implementation Status**: 100% Complete
+**Implementation Status**: Production Ready

-The HPFRACC library has achieved complete production-ready status with the revolutionary Spectral Autograd Framework.
+The HPFRACC library provides a comprehensive implementation of the revolutionary Spectral Autograd Framework.
 This breakthrough enables gradient flow through fractional derivatives, making fractional calculus-based machine learning practical for the first time.
-All components are now complete and ready for research and production applications.
+The framework is ready for research and production applications.

 Implementation Status
 --------------------